synesthesiam/homeassistant-satellite/README.md

 Use`--volume-multiplier <VM>` to multiply volume by `<VM>` so 2.0 would be twice as loud (default: 1.0).

+### HTTPS

+If your Home Assistant server uses https, you will need to add `--protocol https` to your command.

 ## Running as a Service